tomoe-mami/weechat-scripts/urlselect/README.md

 inserting the URL into input bar.
 You can unbind these keys or set it into something else with the above commands.

-To see a list of available custom commands, you can press Tab while the URL selection bar is active.
+To see a list of available custom commands, you can press F1 while the URL selection bar is active.
 You can also use `/urlselect list-commands` anywhere else on Weechat.